Maria McIlvaine Gillmore

 Maria McIlvaine Gillmore (born Maria McIlvaine; May 8, 1871 – January 12, 1965) was an American cookbook writer and Presbyterian missionary.
-She authored the books Meatless Cookery and the Economy Cook Book.
-She later joined the Commission Appointed to Visit Chile and Brazil by the Board of Foreign Missions of the Presbyterian Church, where she contributed her experiences as a missionary to the book Modern Missions in Chile and Brazil.
+She authored Meatless Cookery (1914) and Economy Cook Book (1918).
+She later joined the Commission Appointed to Visit Chile and Brazil by the Board of Foreign Missions of the Presbyterian Church, and contributed to the book Modern Missions in Chile and Brazil (1926).

 Biography

 Early and personal life

 Maria McIlvaine was born in Trenton, New Jersey, on May 8, 1871.
-Her parents were Edward Shippen (1843–1910) and Annie Belleville McIlvaine (1842–1918).
-She had two sisters and one brother.
-McIlvaine was educated privately.
+Her parents were Edward Shippen McIlvaine (1843–1910) and Annie Belleville McIlvaine (1842–1918).
+She had two sisters and one brother, and was privately educated.

 She married Henry Van Kleeck Gillmore on June 21, 1905.
 He was the grandson of General Quincy Adams Gillmore and served in the Spanish–American War.
-In 1911, he died from pneumonia.
+He died from pneumonia in 1911.

-Gillmore later moved to New York City. where she managed hostess houses at Camp Upton from 1917 to 1918.
-She was also an active member of several societies, including the Japan Society, the Asiatic Society, and the American-Oriental Club.
+Gillmore later moved to New York City, where she managed hostess houses at Camp Upton from 1917 to 1918.
+She was a member of several societies, including the Japan Society, the Asiatic Society, and the American-Oriental Club.